sundials-codes/sundials-manyvector-demo/README.md

 ### Building

-In-source builds are not permitted and as such the code should be configured and built from a separate build directory.
-For example, continuing with the Summit case from above, the following commands can be used to build with RAJA targeting CUDA and HDF5 output enabled:
+In-source builds are not permitted, as such the code should be configured and built from a separate build directory e.g.,

 ```bash
   cd sundials-manyvector-demo